Faradey27/wix-style-react/src/StylableAutocomplete/MIGRATION-4.0.0.md

 `dropdownOffsetLeft` - Deprecated because styling the component should be done externally.

-`showOptionsIfEmptyInput` - Deprecated because the was not used.
+`showOptionsIfEmptyInput` - Deprecated because the value was not used.

-`highlight` - Deprecated because the was always true.
+`highlight` - Deprecated because the value was always true.

-`dropDirectionUp` - Deprecated because the was not used, the new `Autocomplete` component has a new placement mechanism where the content opens to the direction where there's enough room for it to be displayed.
+`dropDirectionUp` - Deprecated because the value was not used, the new `Autocomplete` component has a new placement mechanism where the content opens to the direction where there's enough room for it to be displayed.

 `onClose` - Deprecated because the usage could be achieved by `onSelect`.